- Good Content

 - Facebook Pages.
 Like, Follow or Unfollow.

-Start by thinking about your Ideal Client or Follower, and there needs.
+Start by thinking about your Ideal Client or Follower, and their needs.

 Need more help on making this decision?